lindsay-stevens/odk_tools/odk_tools/README.md

 - conversion_to_docx

-The scripts for question images and language editions are compatible with pyinstaller, for easy distribution to other users.
-Ideally this project will incorporate the XLS2XForm library so the complete workflow from design to deployment is included.
+The scripts for question images and language editions are compatible with `pyinstaller script.py --onefile`, for easy distribution to other users.

+Ideally this project will incorporate the XLS2XForm library so the complete workflow from design to deployment is included, for example:
+- xls2xform: convert XLSX form design spreadsheet to xform XML.
+- question_images: generate question images from XLSX form design.
+- language_editions: prepare site-specific language editions as zip files, from the xform XML, question images, and a list of sites and languages.

 ## Question Images
 Purpose: